 We will need a letter from the child’s physician stating that the special school is recommended to treat the specific disability (dyslexia, etc.).
 The letter should be on the physician’s letterhead with clear reference to your child’s case.
 It can be brief and does not have to go into detail or great substantiation.
 It simply must recommend the special school or specially-trained teacher for your child, to treat a specifically diagnosed condition.
-We’ll keep the letter on file, and as expenses are incurred, you can submit a provider receipt along with a Reimbursement Claim Form.
+Or you may provide your doctor with this Letter of Medical Necessity form to complete.
+We’ll keep the letter on file, and as expenses are incurred, you can submit a provider receipt along with your reimbursement claim.
 A new physician’s statement will need to be submitted each plan year.

 IRS Publication 502 (2006), “Medical and Dental Expenses”, states in pertinent part:

 You can include in medical expenses the cost (tuition, meals, and lodging) of attending a school that furnishes special education to help a child to overcome learning disabilities.
 A doctor must recommend that the child attend the school.
 Overcoming the learning disabilities must be a principal reason for attending the school, and any ordinary education received must be incidental to the special education provided.
 Special education includes: